-Works recently commenced (April 2020) on construction of a 1.5km water supply pipeline and the installation of a large water tank on the top of Bald Hill, Kalkallo.
+In April 2020, works commenced on construction of a 1.5km water supply pipeline and the installation of a large water tank on the top of Bald Hill, Kalkallo.

 Works will involve excavation to establish a foundation for the tank and new pipeline.
 With a diameter of approximately 36 metres and 10 metres tall, the tank will be delivered to the site in segments and installed by crane.

 - Frequent truck activity in the area to transport materials and equipment

 - Soil stockpiled on site and noise from machinery operating during work hours

 - We will have measures in place to manage dust and noise.